melombuki/JMonkeyGame/README.md

 -Add the total score to the hud display, and the score for each hit item

 I could go on and on (again first attempt).

+This line was added only to test fetching from here to a local machine :)